mmiller2321/Demo-CloudApp-Spring-Boot/README.md

 # Demo-CloudApp-Spring-Boot
-This project was created using Java Spring Boot where the user is able to login and view a list of orders that are retrieved from the database.
+This is a simple Java Spring Boot project where the user is able to login and view a list of orders that are retrieved from the database.

 ## Deployment Links
 - Username & Password = Root